Rogers Morton: Secretary of Commerce and the Ford administration

 Following the resignation of President Nixon in the Watergate scandal, Morton continued in his position as Secretary of the Interior in the administration of President Gerald Ford.
 In March 1975, while still serving as the head of the Interior Department, Morton was nominated by Ford to serve as the next Secretary of Commerce.
 Ford cited Morton's extensive business experience as the primary factor for selecting him and expressed the hope that Morton would be able to "encourage American business to expand energy development and conservation efforts".

 In January 1976, Ford announced Morton would be resigning as commerce secretary to instead serve as Counselor to the President with cabinet rank.
 Morton's new position was to advise the president on domestic and economic policy.
 In addition, Morton was to serve as the special liaison to the political committee to elect President Ford.
 Morton's duties blurred the line between his public and political duties, and caused controversy concerning how Morton would divide his time between the White House and Ford's election campaign, and how much of his salary would be supplied by taxpayers versus the Ford election committee.
 In rebuttal, Morton stated "you can't separate government from politics", and that Presidential aides should be allowed to offer political advice.

 In April 1976, Morton was named campaign manager for Ford leading up to the 1976 presidential election.
-He replaced former U.S. Representative Howard Callaway of Georgia, who was forced to resign following allegations of improper use of authority while he was Secretary of the Army.
+He replaced former U.S. Representative Bo Callaway of Georgia, who was forced to resign following allegations of improper use of authority while he was Secretary of the Army.
 Morton directed Ford's campaign until August 25, 1976, when he was reassigned as chairman of a steering committee and was replaced by James Baker of Houston, Texas.
 Morton's demotion was at his own request; he said that he no longer wished to bear "the responsibility and accountability of the chairmanship".
+After the 1976 campaign, Morton retired from politics.

+Later life

-After the 1976 campaign, Morton retired from politics to his farm, "Presqu'isle", near Easton, Maryland, where he operated a boat construction business.
+After his retirement, Morton lived in his farm, "Presqu'isle", near Easton, Maryland, where he operated a boat construction business.

 Morton had been diagnosed with prostate cancer in 1973, but he said that the disease was in its early phase and was still treatable.
 In 1979, however, Morton died of the cancer at his home in Easton.
 He is interred in Old Wye Cemetery in Wye Mills, Maryland.